KeyboardKit/website/pages/pricing.md

 ## Business model

-The tiers above are aimed at indie developers, startups and small businesses.
+The standard tiers are aimed at indie developers, startups and small businesses.
 For companies and organizations with more than $1M USD in annual proceeds, please [reach out for a custom plan](mailto:{{site.email}}?subject=KeyboardKit%20Pro%20License).

 ## License terms